 Why the Most Prepared Person in the Room Still Chokes

-The 2026 Olympics just gave us a masterclass in this
+The 2026 Olympics showed us this

 Right before his starting position, he described it himself: "All the negative thoughts just rushed into my head.
 All the negative, traumatic experiences."
 That sentence explains the outcome more accurately than any technical analysis ever could.
 The brain entered threat mode before the body ever moved.